-The London Cross Cultural Learner Centre is a community organization that exists to provide settlement services and support to newcomers and to promote intercultural awareness and understanding
+The London Cross Cultural Learner Centre is a community organization that exists to provide integration services and support to newcomers and to promote intercultural awareness and understanding

-To build a more welcoming and just community where newcomers can succeed
+To build a more welcoming community where newcomers can succeed

 Actively supporting or intervening on behalf of another individual or group for rights, services and privileges

 Expression of caring thoughts and feelings that motivates and impels one to action

 Actively demonstrate respect for the uniqueness of each individual and to promote inclusion